 - In re Merck & Co., Inc. Securities Litigation – a recovery of $1.06 billion in a certified class action on behalf of investors in Merck Securities;

-- In re Citigroup Inc. Bond Litigation – a class action on behalf of investors in numerous securities offerings which resulted in $730 million recovery;
+- In re Citigroup Inc. Bond Litigation – recovery of $730 million in a class action on behalf of investors in securities offerings;

 - Public Employees' Retirement System of Mississippi v.
 Merrill Lynch & Co.
 Inc. – $315 million settlement in a class action on behalf of investors in residential mortgage-backed securities;

-- In re Pfizer Inc. Shareholder Derivative Action – $75 million settlement and substantial corporate governance changes in a derivative action that set new benchmark for highly regulated businesses;
+- In re Pfizer Inc. Shareholder Derivative Action – $75 million settlement and substantial corporate governance reforms; and

 - In re Jefferies Group, Inc. Shareholders Litigation – $70 million settlement on behalf of shareholders in the sale of the company.